 Global Head, Operational Risk, Corporate and Investment Bank at Standard Bank Group Johannesburg, South Africa

-This year, the Class of 1996 Fellowship recipient is Ms. Unam Manzini from South Africa.
+This year, the Class of 1996 Fellowship recipient is Ms. Samaa Ahmed from Egypt.

 On their 25